What are Proctoring Services?

 • All exams should be scheduled at least 7 days prior to each exam or quiz and 14 days prior to their final exams to avoid any possibilities of not being able to test due to DSS reaching full testing capacity.

 Late Exam Requests: Exams proctored by DSS must be arranged in advance through the DSS online portal.
 Exam requests should be submitted at least 7 days prior to each exam or quiz (14 days prior to final exams).
+Late exams requests are unable to be submitted through the online portal.

 Please Note: